Last Updated: 2/24/23 | February 24th, 2023

 Day 2 – Baku

 Additionally, nearby are the famous and iconic Flame Towers.
-Built in 2012, they are 182 meters (600 feet) tall and covered in LED screens displaying images of dancing flames (hence their name).
+Built in 2012, they stand 182 meters (600 feet) tall and are covered in LED screens displaying images of dancing flames (hence their name).
 One of them is a hotel with a restaurant at the top; the food there is supposed to be very good and fairly priced.
 I highly recommend watching the sunset over the city near the Flame Towers, then seeing the tower’s LED lights come on.

 Day 3 – Outside Baku

 Head out of town for a day trip to the four biggest attractions near Baku.
 First up are the mud volcanoes.
 Azerbaijan is home to nearly a third of the world’s mud volcanoes, which form when pockets of underground gas force their way to the surface.
 They’re like geysers, but with mud.
+Here, you can visit one of the only mud volcanoes in the world where you can actually put your hands into the mud.

 Next are the petroglyphs in Gobustan, home to 6,000 rock paintings that are up to 40,000 years old.
 The well-preserved sketches display ancient populations traveling on reed boats, men hunting antelope and wild bulls, and women dancing.

 Then visit Ateshgah, a temple that has been used as a Hindu, Sikh, and Zoroastrian place of worship (now it’s a center for Zoroastrians).
-Each room has really detailed panels about the history of the temple, the pilgrims who visited, and the Zoroastrian religion.
+Each room has really detailed panels about the history of the temple, the pilgrims who visited it, and the Zoroastrian religion.
 In the center of the complex is a flame representing God.

 Finally, there is Yanar Dag (“burning mountain”), which is a natural gas fire that blazes continuously on a hillside.
 Marco Polo once described the land in this area as being on fire because of phenomena like this, but this is the only fire left.
 It’s kind of a disappointment, as it’s really small.
 It’s not worth the journey, to be honest, but it’s included in most tours, so you’ll see it anyways.